Bringing Everything Together

 The glue between sentences

-These small words make the difference between isolated sentences and a flowing story.
+These small words make the difference between separate sentences and a smooth story.
 They show relationships between events and ideas.

 e โ†’ and